Learn more about our Snapshot® Program

 When do I learn about my rate change?

-Can I opt out of Snapshot before you're done reviewing my driving information?
+Can I opt out of Snapshot before I'm done reviewing my driving information?

 When do I return the device?

 You'll get an email when it's time to unplug and return the device.
 We usually try to time that email with your policy renewal.
 However, if you plug in the device in the middle of your policy period—rather than at the start—we may have you keep the device plugged in beyond your renewal.
 We usually want devices plugged in for at least 75 days.
 Bottom line: just look for that email.